Giuseppe Conte: Early life and career

 Conte was born on 8 August 1964 into a middle-class family at Volturara Appula, near Foggia.
 His father Nicola was a public employee in the local municipality, while his mother Lillina Roberti was an elementary school teacher.

-After his family moved to San Giovanni Rotondo, Conte attended the Classical Lyceum "Pietro Giannone" in San Marco in Lamis and then studied law at the Sapienza University of Rome, where he graduated in 1988, with honors.
+After his family moved to San Giovanni Rotondo, Conte attended the Classical Lyceum "Pietro Giannone" in San Marco in Lamis and then studied law at the Sapienza University of Rome, where he graduated in 1988, with honours.
 In 1992, he formally qualified as a lawyer, before, for a short term, studying abroad.
 In the same year, he moved to the United States to study at Yale Law School and Duquesne University, and at the International Culture Institute in Vienna in 1993.
 He later researched or lectured at Sorbonne University in 2000, Girton College, Cambridge in 2001 and New York University in 2008.

 He began his academic career during the 1990s when he taught at Roma Tre University, at LUMSA University in Rome, at the University of Malta, and at the University of Sassari in Sardinia.
 Conte is currently professor of private law at the University of Florence and at Rome's LUISS.
 He sits on the board of trustees of John Cabot University in Rome.
 Conte's claim to have completed studies at New York University has been questioned, with the institution stating that "A person by this name does not show up in any of our records as either a student or faculty member."

-In 2010 and 2011, Conte served on the board of directors of the Italian Space Agency (ASI) and in 2012 he was appointed by the Bank of Italy as a member of the "Banking and Financial Arbitrage" commission.
-He served also in scientific committee of the Italian Foundation of Notaries.
+In 2010 and 2011, Conte served on the board of directors of the Italian Space Agency (ASI) and in 2012, he was appointed by the Bank of Italy as a member of the "Banking and Financial Arbitrage" commission.
+He served also in the scientific committee of the Italian Foundation of Notaries.

 On 18 September 2013, he was elected by the Chamber of Deputies as a member of the Bureau of Administrative Justice, the self-governing body of administrative magistrates, on which he also served as vice president.